Vikaspogu/blog/content/blog/slack-bot/index.md

 Okay, let's try the app!

-Add app to a channel and mention the app.
-You should see a response from bot!
+Add the app to a channel and mention the app.
+You should see a response from the bot!

 ### Troubleshooting

-Reinstall app if you don't see any responses from bot
+Reinstall the app if you don't see any responses from the bot

 ![reinstall_app](reinstall_app.png)